Seq # 130010010

 Bionomics

 Oviposition in the flowers of mainly Ligustrum.
-The larvae are thought to feed at first at flowers and or seeds of the food plant.
+The larvae are thought to feed at first on flowers and or seeds of the food plant.
 It builds later a portable flat, elongate-ovate case constructed from leaf fragments and covered with soil particles from which it feeds on fallen leaves, preferably in the shade of bushes.
 Hibernation as an almost full-grown larva.
 Pupation in the larval case.

 The adults fly in the sunshine and later come occasionally to light.
 Most authors claim that the adults live separately but some have observed that they fly in swarms around bushes.
 Females hide during the day on bush leaves, mainly low to the ground.
 Males are much more active and search solitarily or in small groups for females.